Sparse Bayesian vector autoregressions in huge dimensions: Closing remarks

 In an empirical application we first present various key features of our approach based on a single factor model.
 This single factor which summarizes the joint dynamics of the VAR errors can be interpreted as an uncertainty measure that closely tracks observed factors such as the volatility index.
 The question whether such a simplistic structure proves to be an adequate representation of the time-varying covariance matrix naturally arises and we thus provide a detailed forecasting exercise to evaluate the merits of our approach relative to the prior model and a set of competing models with a different number of latent factors in the errors.

-Finally, two potential generalizations are worth mentioning.
-First, note that it is trivial to relax the assumption of symmetry for the DL components.
-In the context of VARs, this might be of particular interest for distinguishing diagonal ($a_\text{D}$ large) from off-diagonal ($a_\text{O}$ small) elements in the spirit of the Minnesota prior or increasing the amount of shrinkage with increasing lag order \citep[cf.][for a similar setup in the context of the Normal-Gamma shrinkage prior]{huber2016adaptive}.
-Second, we would like to stress that our approach could also be used to estimate huge dimensional time-varying parameter VAR models with stochastic volatility.
-To cope with the computational difficulties associated with the vast state space, a possible approach could be to rely on an additional layer of hierarchy that imposes a dynamic factor structure on the time-varying autoregressive coefficients and thus reduce the computational burden considerably.
+Finally, three potential extensions are worth mentioning.
+First, given the fact that systematic and in-depth empirical comparisons of the various recently developed roads towards handling high-dimensional VARs with time-varying contemporaneous covariance in a Bayesian framework (VAR-FSV, VAR-Cholesky-SV, compressed VAR-SV, etc.) is still missing and it is not clear whether one of these models turns out to dominate the others for all points in time, one could consider to average/select dynamically.
+Second, note that it is trivial to relax the assumption of symmetry for the DL components.
+In the context of VARs, this might be of particular interest for distinguishing diagonal ($a_D$ large) from off-diagonal ($a_O$ small) elements in the spirit of the Minnesota prior or increasing the amount of shrinkage with increasing lag order \citep[cf.][for a similar setup in the context of the normal-gamma shrinkage prior]{huber2016adaptive}.
+Third, we would like to stress that our approach could also be used to estimate huge dimensional time-varying parameter VAR models with stochastic volatility.
+To cope with the computational difficulties associated with the vast state space, a possible approach could be to rely on an additional layer of hierarchy that imposes a (dynamic) factor structure on the time-varying autoregressive coefficients in the spirit of \cite{eisenstat2018reducing} and thus reduce the computational burden considerably.